hjsith/hjsith.github.io/_posts/2021-11-28-stocking-up-overview.markdown

 context.log("Added current prices successfully.");
 ```

-Likewise, the Five-Day function would execute in a similar fashion, except it would run every 30 minutes (as the price data in a five day range is only needed so frequently).
+Likewise, the Five-Day function would execute similarly, except it would run every 30 minutes (as the price data in a five-day range is only needed so frequently).

-On the other hand, the End-Of-Day function was responsible for deleting out-of-date data, whilst also storing the closing price in the Two-Week and One-Month tables:
+On the other hand, the End-Of-Day function was responsible for deleting out-of-date data whilst also storing the closing price in the Two-Week and One-Month tables:

 ```javascript
 try {